 “I was so excited I woke up too early,” he laughs.
 “I feel like a big kid.
 I can’t believe I’m really going fishing again!”

-Having scratched my brains hard, I’ve decided on Luccombes Coarse Fishery.
+Having scratched my brains hard, I’ve decided on a local coarse fishery with half a dozen smallish lakes.
 There are a few reasons for this.
-First and foremost it’s local and very productive.
+First and foremost it’s easy to get to and very productive.
 I also love the fact that the owners are not only friendly but proper all round anglers themselves, stocking a mix of species that includes roach, rudd, perch, tench and crucians as well as the ubiquitous carp!

 Don’t get me wrong, carp are brilliant.
 But in a funny way, the last thing I tend to want as a coach is for any beginner to land a ten-pounder as their first fish!
 It’s too much too soon, and I’d far rather they learnt the ropes with smaller species first.
 At Luccombes, I’m confident we’ll get bites from smaller fish while mastering the basics, before going for a net-filler or two later.